observablehq/framework/docs/telemetry.md

 ## What is not collected?

 We never collect identifying or sensitive information, such as environment variables, file names or paths, or file contents.
-Telemetry data is not correlated with your Observable account or workspace.

 ## Disabling telemetry